awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateFilter.md

 # CreateFilter<a name="API_CreateFilter"></a>

 Creates a recommendation filter\.
-For more information, see [Filtering recommendations](filter.md)\.
+For more information, see [Filtering recommendations and user segments](filter.md)\.

 ## Request Syntax<a name="API_CreateFilter_RequestSyntax"></a>